Cross-Chain Transfer Reconciliation: CCTP and Bridges (2026)

 Cross-Chain Transfer Reconciliation: CCTP and Bridges

-Move USDC from Ethereum to Base and the ledger does not see "a transfer" — it sees tokens vanish on one chain and different tokens appear on another.
-Reconciled naively, that is an unexplained loss and an unexplained gain.
-This guide is how cross-chain mechanics actually work and how to book and tie them back together.
+This spoke narrows the subledger-to-GL pillar to one specific break: the cross-chain transfer.
+Move USDC from Ethereum to Base and the ledger does not see "a transfer" at all.
+It sees tokens vanish on one chain and different tokens appear on another.
+Reconciled naively, that reads as an unexplained loss followed by an unexplained gain.
+This page covers how burn-and-mint and lock-and-mint mechanics actually work, and how to pair the two legs back into one movement of your own asset.

 - A cross-chain transfer is not one asset moving.
-Circle CCTP: burn on source → Circle attestation → mint fresh native USDC on destination.
+Circle's CCTP burns USDC on the source chain, Circle attests to the burn, and fresh native USDC is minted on the destination.

-- No wrapped token, no liquidity pool, no vault in burn-and-mint.
-CCTP V2 launched on Ethereum & Avalanche 11 March 2025 (more chains since); adds opt-in Fast Transfer and Hooks.
+- Burn-and-mint has no wrapped token, no liquidity pool, and no vault.
+CCTP V2 launched on Ethereum and Avalanche on 11 March 2025 (more chains since) and adds an opt-in Fast Transfer and programmable Hooks.

-- Lock-and-mint bridges differ: original locked, wrapped asset minted on destination — a wrapped position + a claim, not a derecognition.
+- Lock-and-mint bridges differ: the original is locked and a wrapped asset is minted on the destination, which is a wrapped position plus a claim rather than a derecognition.

-- The trap: booking the source outflow and destination inflow as two unrelated events, or the burn as a disposal.
+- The trap is booking the source outflow and destination inflow as two unrelated events, or the burn as a disposal.

-- The fix: link the legs into one reconciled cross-chain movement of the entity's own asset, fee included.
+- The fix is linking the legs, fee included, into one reconciled cross-chain movement of the entity's own asset.

-- Connects to internal transfer vs disposal and subledger-to-GL reconciliation.
+- Connects to internal transfer vs disposal and the reconciliation pillar.

 What CCTP actually does